DevExpress-Examples/gantt-for-web-forms-how-to-create-a-custom-task-details-dialog/Readme.md

 To display a custom dialog, you should cancel the default dialog showing and display a custom dialog instead.
 In this example, the custom dialog is implemented using the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl).

 1. Create [PopupControl](./CS/DXWebApplication/Default.aspx#L87) with the FormLayout inside.
 Adjust editors in the FormLayout.
-2. Handle the client-side [TaskDblClick](https://docs.devexpress.com/AspNet/js-ASPxClientGantt.TaskDblClick) event and cancel the default dialog showing.
-Display your custom dialog.
+2. Handle the client-side [TaskDblClick](https://docs.devexpress.com/AspNet/js-ASPxClientGantt.TaskDblClick) event and prevent the default dialog from showing and display your custom dialog.
     ```js
     function onTaskDblClick(s, e) {
         e.cancel = true;